VincentGijsen/step-tomcat-deploy/README.md

 step-tomcat-deploy
 ==================

-This step deploy's a war file to tomcat, and restarts tomcat
+Deploy a war file to tomcat, create context.xml and restarts tomcat

-This is only tested on ubuntu-server 12.04 installation

 # Assumptions:
 * autoDeploy is enabled (default tomcat behaviour)
 * Both context dir and deploy dir exists and are writable by `deploy_user`
+* This is only tested on ubuntu-server 12.04 installation

 # Options